Annual Plant Sale

 Wildflower Hike Kevin Hendricksen, Baird Creek Preservation Foundation

 Six WO members and guests hiked the various trails within the park with Kevin explaining not only the wide variety of plant life but sharing the background of how and why the Baird Creek Preservation Foundation(BCPF) came into being.
 For more information see www.bairdcreek.org.
 This site also includes trail maps and information on bringing pets to the park.

 During our hike we experienced terrain ranging from cedar marsh, dense woods and open prairie.
 Kevin pointed out restoration projects initiated by BCPF in partnership with the City of Green Bay to preserve the watershed and protect habitat.

 A short list of plants observed during our hike: Trout lily, Skunk cabbage, Jack in the Pulpit, Spring Beauty, Marsh marigolds, Trillium and May Apple.
 Our walk Included, a wide range of trees, shrubs and ferns.
 Kevin pointed out the various modes of propagation used by woodland and wetland plants and how each plant has evolved to survive in these diverse environments.

 Several invasive plants were identified and Kevin explained what the BCPF is doing and how we can contribute to that effort.
 We ended our hike with a friendly reminder not to allow “hitchhikers” from our clothes or dirt caught in shoes to inadvertently spread unwanted plants or other species.

-April 2018 Meeting Notes
+Past Meeting Notes